ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 myproject/TESTS/test_group/test_case_1
 ```

 In this example, `myproject` is the project root, and all the source files under the `test_case_1` directory are included in the test.
-The test build also includes any other source files from the OS, libraries and project that apply to the target's configuration.
+The test build also includes any other source files from the OS, libraries and projects that apply to the target's configuration.

-<span class="notes">**Note:** You can name both the test group and test case directory anything you like.
-However, you **must** name the `TESTS` directory `TESTS` for the tools to detect the test cases correctly.</span>
+<span class="notes">**Note:** You can name both the test group and the test case directory anything you like.
+However, you must name the `TESTS` directory `TESTS` for the tools to detect the test cases correctly.</span>

 ##### Test discovery